KIPAC/Physics89L/docs/index.md

 Navid Safvati and distributed for copying and extension under the GPLv3 License, unless otherwise noted.

-Adapted for Physics 89L Spring 2023 Ann Wang
+Mod.
+Physics 89L Spring 2023 Ann Wang

 If you have any feedback for us, please write us an issue.